57972887/LaboratoryExerciseWR/README.md

 •	How many files the given .zip file contains?
 •	In what format was the disk image taken?
 •	Who took that disk image, when was the image taken?
-2. Mount the given disk image and file system analysis.
+2. Mounting the image and file system analysis.
 •	What file system was the attacker using?
-•	Find out information like number of partitions, size of the individual partitions and any useful information for the next part.
+•	Find out information about Partition table (e.g. number of partitions, size of the individual partitions and any useful information for the next part).
 •	What commands did you use to mount the given disk image?
-•	How many created users does this disk image contain?
+•	How many created users does this disk image contain (do not count Administrator or Guest)?
 •	Do not forget all the necessary options when mounting!!!
 3. Extract hive files from the disk image.
 •	Find the individual hives and extract them to your case directory.